Han8931/han8931.github.io/public/docker-basics/index.md

     - Command-line and web tools for uploading, searching, rating, and giving feedback.
 - This ecosystem made it easy to share and reuse container images, accelerating container adoption across the industry.

 # Anatomy of Docker

+Docker is a packaging and runtime system for applications.
 Docker is made up of several core components:
 - Command-line utility (docker)
 - Host machine
 - Objects (images, containers, volumes, networks)
 - Registries (where images are stored and shared)

+Let's take a look one by one

 ## Docker The Docker CLI tool – `docker`

-- The `docker` command is the primary way to manage containers and images.
+The Docker CLI is your front door to the platform.
+The CLI communicates with the Docker host through an API exposed by the daemon (`dockerd`) to manage containers and images.
+The `docker` command is the primary way to manage containers and images.
+With `docker`, you can
-- With it, you can:
 - Build images.
 - Pull images from registries.
 - Push images to registries.
 - Run and manage containers.
 - Set runtime options.
 - Remove containers and images.
-- The CLI communicates with the Docker host using an API.
-- One CLI client can also manage multiple hosts, not just the local one.
+-
 ## Docker Host & Daemon (`dockerd`)

+`dockerd` is the long-running engine that does the real work: it stores images, creates and supervises containers, wires up networks and volumes, and serves the Docker API.
+Internally it leans on standards-based runtimes (`containerd/runc`) to execute containers reliably.

 - The host machine runs the Docker daemon (`dockerd`).
 - Responsibilities of dockerd: